Astros vs. Red Sox Player Props Betting Odds

 Tucker Stats

-- Tucker has put up 132 hits with 29 doubles, 24 home runs and 60 walks.
-He has driven in 92 runs with 24 stolen bases.
+- Tucker has collected 133 hits with 29 doubles, 25 home runs and 60 walks.
+He has driven in 94 runs with 24 stolen bases.

 Tucker Recent Games